njordsoevik/Hunt-the-Wumpus/README.md

 	m.
 Moving into a location with a healthy Otyugh will kill the player.
 An injured Otyugh has a 50% chance of killing the player.

 How To Run.
 Instructions to run the program should include the following:
-Run the JAR file: Project4_Dungeon.jar
+1. COMMAND LINE: Run the JAR file: Project5_Dungeon.jar {rows} {columns} {wrapped} {interconnectivity}
+              {treasure percent} {arrow percent} {number of monsters}
+2. GUI: Run the JAR file: Project5_Dungeon.jar.
+MUST be in the same directory as res/img/.
+On time of submission, JAR is in res/, while images are in res/res/img/.

 How to Use the Program.
-1. All dungeon creation and interaction is done through the Dungeon interface.
+1. COMMAND LINE:
+	a.
+Move: "m" + DIRECTION ("n","s","e","w")
+	b.
+Shoot: "s" + DIRECTION ("n","s","e","w") + DISTANCE (0+)
+	c.
+PickUp: "p"
+	d.
+Information: "i"
+	e.
+Quit: "q"
+2. GUI:
+	a.
+Move: {Arrow Keys} OR {Click adjacent cells}
+	b.
+Shoot: CNTRL + {Arrow Key}.
+Input distance in the pop window and press enter.
+	c.
+PickUp: "p"

 Description of Examples.
-Run 1 -- ExampleRun1.txt: The brave adventurer (Game is won).
+Run 1 -- Game_Screenshot.png
-1. Create a 3 by 4, unwrapped, 0 interconnectivity dungeon.
+1. Create a 5 by 5, unwrapped, 0 interconnectivity dungeon with 1 monster.
-2. Player moves throughout the dungeon, until the smell becomes VERY pungent
+2. Player moves throughout the dungeon, picking up some arrows along the way
-3. Player moves away from  and towards then smell to get an idea of where the Otyugh is.
+3. Player moves away towards the smell, where the Otyugh is residing.
-4. Player picks up arrows.
-5. Player shoots to the east twice to kill the Otyugh.
-The smell goes away.
-6. Player moves to the end square where the dead Otyugh resides, game is won!

-Run 2 -- ExampleRun2.txt: The greedy adventurer (Game is lost).
-1. Create a 3 by 4, unwrapped, 0 interconnectivity dungeon.
-2. Get player information before picking up any treasure or arrows.
-3. Pick up arrows.
-4. Get player information after picking up arrows.
-5. Move to find treasure.
-6. Pick up arrows and treasure.
-7. Get player information after picking up arrows and treasure.
-8. Move to the end square that contains a live Otyugh.
-Player dies and loses the game.

-Design/Model Changes.
-1. Created an edge class to keep track of the links between each node on creation.
-2. Created Coordinate class and added a reference to Coordinate for viable classes.
-Allowed for better tracking when creating the dungeon and navigation.
-3. Removed integer variables from Direction, was not needed.
-4. Moved some of the kruskals algorithm to private methods for clean code.

 Assumptions.
 1. None